 Night Guard

 A night guard is a custom mouthguard that patients wear to alleviate the symptoms of TMJ disorders.
 This dental device acts as an occlusal splint and provides a protective barrier between the upper and lower teeth.
-It reduces the impact of teeth grinding and jaw clenching on the teeth that can contribute to TMJ disorder symptoms such as frequent headaches.
+It reduces the impact of teeth grinding and jaw clenching on the teeth, which can contribute to symptoms of TMJ disorder such as frequent headaches.

 Restorative Dentistry